 have flown out the window, along with the shreds of his heart.He licked his lips, lifted his baseball cap, and ran a hand through his hair.
 Glad he’d taken time to shave this morning, he followed Peggy’s lead as she stepped from the cab.
 He watched Lissa’s face, waiting for recognition to appear in her eyes.
 His heart thumped like the foot of an animated rabbit.

-Am 20 something ish.
+my name is Ebos.
 I love God and I love to see people know Him.
 I love books, reading and reviewing them.
-My genre I read is Christian fiction and my favourite sub genres are in this order, Biblical fiction, historical fiction, contemporary and suspense.
+I read Christian fiction and my favourite sub genres are in no particular order, Biblical fiction, historical fiction, contemporary and suspense.
 My blog is just about the books I read and review.
 So I pick the lessons I learn from christian fiction and share hoping people who read find God and have a relationship with Him.
 You can find me on Instagram @elbatya

 View all posts by Ebos Aifuobhokhan